zenAndroid/wannabe-schemer/README.md

 Need to see if i can actually, ...
 You know ... *USE* this thing instead of just implementing encoders/decoders that take/spit out a list of symbols .... :weary:

-In particular, need to pass the encoding function a *string*, not *a list of symbols* because i cant automate that.
+In particular, need to pass the encoding function a *string*, not *a list of symbols* because i can't automate that.

 #### YES, USE STRING->SYMBOL ####